 - there are many practical tasks that have to be carried out

 - that dealing with police and court procedures and officials can be puzzling and upsetting.

-- Regular, weekly emotional and practical support for individuals and families in their home, at our office, or by telephone for as long as it is useful
+- Regular, weekly emotional and practical support for individuals and families in-person at our offices, online, or on the phone, for as long as it is useful.